Last Updated on

-You have not seen Jaipur properly if you have not visited the Amer Fort.
-One of the key things to do in Jaipur is a visit to this UNESCO heritage fort.
-Just outside the city.
-Amer Fort or Amber fort used to the powerhouse of the rulers before Jaipur became the capital.
+You have not seen the pink city properly if you have not visited the Amer Fort Jaipur.
+In fact, a visit to this UNESCO World Heritage Site is one of the key things to do in Jaipur.
+Just outside the city, Amer Fort or Amber fort used to the powerhouse of the rulers before Jaipur became the capital.
 I was raring to go see it and would have done so possibly on the first day in Jaipur itself.
 However, having just reached Jaipur, we were not ready to start early.
-Amer Fort is quite well documented and me having devoured it all, was ready to see all that I had imagined.
+Amer Fort Jaipur is quite well documented – not just through travel articles but also through movies like the famous Jodha Akbar.
+Having devoured it all, I was ready to see all that I had imagined at Amber Fort Jaipur.

 I guess, most of you may have heard of the Navratanas (9 gems) of Emperor Akbar – Birbal being one of the key ones?
 Well, belonging to the same Navratanas was Raja Man Singh I – the ruler of Amer.
 It is him who is credited for having built the current structure.
 However, the first palace is an ancient one that can still be seen behind the main Amer Fort.
 This is called the Kadimi Mahal and it was built by the Meenas – the dynasty that ruled before Man Singh‘s dynasty.

 The Amer Fort History can be traced back to its foundation in the 967 AD.
 This is credited to Raja Alan Singh from the Meena clan.
 Raja Man Singh of Kachwahas dynasty built over this foundation and his successor – Raja Jai Singh I expanded this palace.
 The royal family lived here till their capital moved to the present day Jaipur.
 This is when their dwelling shifted to the Jaipur City Palace.

 Is it Amer Fort or is it Amber Fort?